-Remember that all scholarships have a minimum grade point level for the applicant to be considered.
+Remember that all scholarships have a minimum grade point level for consideration.
 Even the most gifted athletes have to do well academically to be considered for scholarships.

 Where to Look for Scholarships

-Many scholarships can be found online.
+You can find many scholarships online.
 Simply search for “scholarships” and you will soon have pages of Google results to comb through.
 Such a scattershot approach may not be the best use of your time.

 If your teen is applying to specific colleges, start there.
 Many colleges and universities enter qualified applicants automatically into their scholarship pool during the admission application process.
 Before applying, you can also call the college directly and ask them about scholarship opportunities.

 Your teen’s guidance counselor in high school is another good source.
-The counselor may be able to direct you to many sources of scholarships for high school seniors.
+Moreover, the counselor may be able to direct you to many sources of scholarships for high school seniors.

 Sports scholarships are a different animal.
 Many movies paint a glorious picture of college scouts showing up just as the high school teen wins the big game for their team.
 In real life, you will have to be more proactive.

-Contact the coaches and athletic directors for the colleges your teen is interested in attending directly.
+You can contact the athletic director for the colleges your teen is interested in attending.
 Your teen should write a well-written one-page letter to accompany a video introducing themselves to the coach along with performance highlights.
 Follow up a couple of weeks after the letter goes out.

 How to Apply for Scholarships